NathanSuguitan/configure-ad/README.md

 - Create an Admin and Normal User account in Active Directory.
 - Join Client VM to Domain VM.
 - Setup Remote Desktop for Non-Administrative users in Client VM.
-- Create Users additional users to log into Client VM.
+- Create additional users to log into Client VM.

 <h2>Setup Resources and VMs in Azure</h2>